sujwn/bp-express-js/README.md

-GoLang + MongoDB + Redis RESTful Application Starter
+NodeJS + Express + Prisma RESTful Application Starter
 ----------------------------------------------------

 This project is a 'Boilerplate' or 'Starter' to build RESTful Applications and microservices using [ExpressJS](https://www.npmjs.com/package/express)